-Achilles' Heel: Many German tanks have frontal transmissions, meaning that crippling engine damage and module-destroying fires are possible from frontal hits.
+Achilles' Heel: Many German tanks have frontal transmissions or engines, meaning that crippling engine damage and module-destroying fires are possible from frontal hits, though the fire issue is being eliminated in the 9.3 patch (as that transmissions don't catch fire like engines).
 A few tanks, such as the British Centurion, German Indien-Panzer and Soviet IS-3, one-up this by having frontal ammo racks, meaning a big enough hit can One-Hit Kill these tanks.
 Training Preventive Maintenance or Safe Stowage is important for these tanks to reduce the chance of catastrophe.

 The German VK 30.01 (P) is a Tiger prototype with a 60 km/h speed limit.
 Only qualifies when upgraded however, and acceleration remains somewhat poor, meaning that it won't always manage to reach its top speed.
 Don't get in the way of one going downhill, though.

 The Tiger I Tank itself is one of the largest, boxiest tanks in the game, and can hit a very good 40+ km/h.
 The patch that improved its power-to-weight ratio made it even nippier.

 The KV-1S and IS series heavy tanks are surprisingly fast and nimble for their size, almost edging into medium tank territory at times.